Prospective Graduate Students

 What expectations do you need to meet?

-• Express your opinions, needs, and preferences.
+- Express your opinions, needs, and preferences.
 In order to work well with you, we need to know where you want to go, what experiences you want, and what fascinates you.
 Although it’s not always possible to place people where they want to be right away, we try to accommodate everyone.
+Communication is key in a team.

 What can you expect from the lab (at a minimum)?